nttcslab-sp/dnn_wpe/README.md

 # PyTorch version Weighted Prediction Error

-The WPE implementation using PyTorch.
+A WPE implementation using PyTorch.
-Note that this module is aimed at doing experiments using WPE in DNN computational graph, and the implementation is not efficient, so maybe the computation is very slowly and uses much memory.
+Note that this module is aimed at doing experiments using WPE in DNN computational graph, and we didn't optimize the implementation efficiently, so maybe the computation is very slow and it uses much memory.

 ## Install
 ### Requirements